 “As a company, we have been profitable from year one and we started with a US$100,000 investment – not a lot of capital – so it was very much a bootstrap mentality,” Chadha says.
 “We stayed in our lane starting out and we stayed profitable – we were able to evaluate adjacent opportunities when the time was right.”

 This consistent growth led Passageways to being named as one of Inc.’s 500 fastest-growing businesses in the US in 2008.
-In 2018, the business revenue was US$5 million, a figure that soared to US$100 million this year.
+In 2018, the business investment was US$5 million, a figure that soared to US$100 million this year.

 “You need to build a solid, fiscally disciplined foundation and continue to adhere to that principle as you grow,” Chadha advises.
 “A lot of businesses that raise a lot of money early do so without having a good foundation of business fundamentals in place.